hannahkim313/to-do-list/README.md

 * Implement the ability to display additional options for each project's set of tasks such as deleting all tasks

-* Expand each task that displays additional details such as a description and the ability to edit the task
+* Implement the ability to edit a task's details and the option to delete the task itself

 * When adding a new task, if there are no projects created, display a message that tells the user to create a new project first